Plumbing and Drainage

-Applications to Council for Permit work use the Queensland state government Plumbing and Drainage Act 2018 forms, found on the Department of Housing and Public Works website:
+Applications to Council for Permit work use the Queensland state government Plumbing and Drainage Act 2018 forms, found on the Department of Communities, Housing and Digital Economy website:

 - Use this form to apply to Council before commencing Permit work

 Form 7 - Notification of responsible person